Apple Inc’s Migration Assistant is a great way to transfer your files, preferences and settings. From an old Mac or a Mac you no longer use.

 You’ll need the Mac you’re transferring from.
 Your old Mac.

-Or the Windows PC you’re moving from.
+Or the Windows computer you’re moving from.

 The Mac you’re transferring to.
 Your new Mac set up with Setup Assistant.
 And running the latest release of MacOS.
 Check for any updates after you’ve run Setup Assistant on your new Mac.